Bradycardia: The Most Common Complication of Eating Disorders

 By Dennis Gibson, MD, FACP, CEDS

 Bradycardia, or low heart rate, is a common and potentially serious complication of eating disorders, affecting up to 95% of individuals with anorexia nervosa.
-Bradycardia warning signs include fatigue, dizziness, chest pain, and, in severe cases, life-threatening arrhythmias.
+Bradycardia warning signs include fatigue, dizziness, chest pain, but sometimes doesn’t have any signs.
 Distinguishing between bradycardia due to an eating disorder vs. having an "athletic heart" is crucial, as malnourished individuals may require hospitalization for medical stabilization.
-Nutritional rehabilitation and weight restoration are key to reversing bradycardia and ensuring long-term recovery.
+Nutritional rehabilitation and medical stabilization are key to reversing bradycardia and ensuring long-term recovery.

 Low Heart Rate in Eating Disorders

-Bradycardia typically occurs alongside substantial weight loss.
-While it is most common in patients who are severely underweight, it can also occur in those who are not underweight but have lost a significant amount of weight, like with those with atypical anorexia, with adolescents’ heart rates being more affected by losing a significant amount of weight
+Bradycardia usually occurs with significant weight loss.
+Although it is most common in severely underweight patients, it can also happen in those who are not underweight but have lost a substantial amount of weight, such as individuals with atypical anorexia.2

-However, bradycardia does not usually cause symptoms, highlighting the need for healthcare professionals to evaluate patients at risk for this potentially serious complication and other cardiac complications.
+However, bradycardia may not cause any symptoms, highlighting the need for healthcare professionals to evaluate patients at risk for such a serious complication and other cardiac issues.

 • Dizziness